Discussion Leadership Signup

 - Pull out and analyze quotes from the text that seem particularly poignant or problematic

-Part 2) For each assigned leadership day, the student leader should be prepared to lead the discussion for that session.
-This means that leaders will need to spend extra time preparing for their assigned sessions and should consider themselves the "expert" for that session.
-More specifically, leaders will need to:
+Part 2) For each assigned leadership day, you should be prepared to lead the discussion for that session.
+This means that you will need to spend extra time preparing for your assigned sessions, and you should consider yourself one of the "experts" for that session.
+More specifically, you will need to:

 - Demonstrate "leader-level engagement" with the text